General information for beginner pilots

 Flight start

-The standard of knowledge that you expect to achieve is the same for each school of pilots, but in fact the program and training methods may differ, as they are determined by the team of instructors, the type of starting method, the aerological specificity of the training place, the requirements of additional technical equipment, and the weather conditions different day.
+The standard of knowledge you expect to achieve is the same for each school of pilots.
+Still, the program and training methods may differ, as they are determined by the team of instructors, the type of starting process, the aerological specificity of the training place, the requirements of additional technical equipment, and the weather conditions on different days.

-When you show that you can safely and confidently behave in the air and land successfully, the instructor will begin to push you so that you can climb higher uphill.
-With this extra height, you will learn how to make more complex maneuvers.
+When you show that you can safely and confidently behave in the air and land successfully, the instructor will begin to push you so that you can climb higher.
+With this extra height, you will learn how to make more complex manoeuvres.

-A few days of training will give you enough knowledge and piloting skills to pass the entry level Pilot exam.
-Also in the process of practical exercises you will get acquainted with the introductory course of flight theory.
-Then you will need to pass a simple written exam on the initial basics of paragliding.
+A few days of training will give you enough knowledge and piloting skills to pass the entry-level Pilot exam.
+Also, in the practical exercises, you will get acquainted with the introductory course of flight theory.
+Then, you will need to pass a simple written exam on the initial basics of paragliding.

 Achieving the title of Pilot entry level is the first step in the hierarchy of the Pilot Rating.